ID-162773/Counter-Strike-DS/README.md

-# Counter Strike Nintendo DS
+# Counter Strike Nintendo DS originally made by [Fewnity](https://github.com/Fewnity)

+# This is a attempt to upgrade the experience of [Fewnity's Counter-Strike-Nintendo-DS demake](https://github.com/Fewnity/Counter-Strike-Nintendo-DS)

 **Counter Strike demake on Nintendo DS with online multiplayer** (Works on **emulator** and on **real hardware**).

 For **multiplayer** on **emulator**, please use [melonDS](https://melonds.kuribo64.net/downloads.php).<br/>